tkhamez/neucore/doc/API.md

 #### watchlist-manager

-Allows a player to edit watchlist exemptions and settings.
+Allows a player to edit exemptions and settings of a watch list to which they have access.

 Alliance API
 - List all alliances. `/user/alliance/all`